ShazzaMac/ShazzaMac/README.md

 🌟 Welcome to my GitHub profile!

 ## 🚀 About Me
-- 🎓 Master’s student at Queen's University Belfast working on my final major project
+- 🎓 Graduated Master’s student from Queen's University Belfast
 - 📌 Working as a Development Project Manger
 - 🔥 Passionate about Personal Development and Education
-- 🎯 Currently learning React, Python and PostgreSQL
+- 🎯 Previously learnt React, Python and PostgreSQL for my final major Project
+- 🦫 Currently looking into learning GoLang

 ## 🛠 Technologies & Tools
 💻 Python | Django | PostgreSQL | JavaScript